NSW Perinatal Data Collection (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 Data are reported by calendar year.
 For this report, the PDC was accessed via SAPHaRI.

-The Australian Bureau of Statistics (ABS) has produced measures of socioeconomic disadvantage from the 1971 Census.
-The Socio-Economic Indexes for Areas (SEIFA), in their present form, were first produced in 1990 and consisted of five indexes formed from the 1986 Census data (ABS).
+The Australian Bureau of Statistics (ABS) has produced measures of socioeconomic disadvantage since the 1971 Census.
+The Socio-Economic Indexes for Areas (SEIFA) were first produced in 1990 and consisted of five indexes formed from the 1986 Census data (ABS).

-Each index is a summary of a different subset of Census variables and focuses on a different aspect of socioeconomic advantage and disadvantage (ABS).
+Each index is a summary of a different subset of Census variables and focuses on a different aspect of socioeconomic advantage and disadvantage (ABS, 2018).
 The reference value for the whole of Australia is set to 1,000.
 Lower values indicate lower socioeconomic status.

 The indexes are: